 Alexei Navalny’s arrest has galvanized dissent action against the Putin Administration.
 With anti-corruption and “Free Navalny” protests in all eleven time zones, these protests have been further exacerbated by the release of a now-viral documentary “Palace for Putin, The History of the Largest Bribe” produced by Navalny’s company and freely available on YouTube.
 Over 4,000 people were arrested in Russia on 30th January for participating in pro-Navalny protests.

 The impact on business interactions with Russia may need revising.
-The sanctions on Russia, remain as of 29th of January 2021, but the EU are refraining from further sanctions hoping this leads to Navalny’s release.
-The UK is still considering their position.
-Organisations with assets in Russia keep vigilant as Nalvalny is still incarcerated and sanctions are likely be imposed.
+The sanctions on Russia, remain as of 29th of January 2021, but the EU is refraining from further sanctions hoping this leads to Navalny’s release.
+The UK is still considering its position.
+Organizations with assets in Russia keep vigilant as Navalny is still incarcerated and sanctions are likely to be imposed.

 China and Taiwan

 Tensions in the region between the two states have been heating up.
 China has been conducting military exercises and war games in and around the territorial space of Taiwan, after sensing that the government in Taipei is leading the country to a formal declaration of independence.